Table of Contents

-- Qualified in Western veterinary training (DVM or VMD in the US and RCVS in the UK)
+- DVM or VMD in the US and RCVS in the UK (vet training qualifications)

 - Formal veterinary acupuncture training

-If you’re not sure how to source a reputable veterinary acupuncturist, try the databases for the American Academy of Veterinary Acupuncture (AAVA) and the International Veterinary Acupuncture Society, which can both be searched by location.
+If you’re not sure how to source a reputable veterinary acupuncturist, try the databases for the Association of British Veterinary Acupuncturists or the International Veterinary Acupuncture Society, which can be searched by location.
 Your regular veterinarian may also be able to advise you.